pushkarydv/basic-single-page-application/README.md

   this will basically hide it from page and it will be called when url changes fir example

   `https://basicspa.vercel.app/#three`
-  this page will only show section of id three ather all pages added will be hidden
+  this page will only show section of id three other all pages added will be hidden

 - setting main page of app